New Hampshire (magazine)

 New Hampshire is a monthly lifestyle publication focused on "joining readers in a quest for all the best New Hampshire has to offer."
 It is a member of the City and Regional Magazine Association (CRMA).

 History

 The early years

-New Hampshire Magazine originated in 1988 in Nashua, NH, by Network Publications, Inc (owned by Patricia and David Gregg).
+New Hampshire Magazine originated in 1988 in Nashua, New Hampshire, by Network Publications, Inc (owned by Patricia and David Gregg).
 Its point of origin and focus were predominantly Nashua, as its first name was Network Magazine of Nashua.
 Its first issue (Vol. 1 No.1) featured Congressman Judd Gregg (soon-to-be Governor) on the cover.
 New Hampshire Magazine started as a bi-monthly magazine, but after two issues, switched to monthly in February 1989.

 The early mission statement for the magazine was focused around creating a lifestyle/business publication for the city which, as its reach grew, would eventually encompass the state.

 New Hampshire Magazine was also one of the first publications in New Hampshire to be completely laid out on a computer (Desktop Publishing).